 Montana Geriatric Education Center

-This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under UB4HP19056, Geriatric Education Centers, $2,136,009.00, July 1, 2010 to June 30, 2015.
-This information or content and conclusions are those of the center and should not be construed as the official position or policy of, nor should any endorsement be inferred by HRSA, HHS or the U.S. Government.
+U1QHP28733, $3,750,000, July 1, 2019-June 30, 2024-100% federally funded.
+This publication is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $3,750,000.
+The contents are those of the program and do not necessarily represent the official views of, nor an endorsement by HRSA, HHS or the U.S. Government.